 - Not suitable for smaller projects.

-- High skilled resources are required for complete analysis.
+- High skilled resources are required for a complete analysis.

 - Project progress highly depends on the risk analysis phase, anything going wrong in that phase can mess up the whole procedure.